frwololo/warnel-chawpiovs/README.md

 * The Mad Titan's Shadow ( 2 heroes, 5 villains)
 * War Machine (1 Hero)
 * Sinister Motives ( 2 heroes, 5 villains)

+This represents roughly 20% of all official cards at the time of this writing.

 There is no tutorial included, and, although the rules are automatically handled by the engine, it will quickly become confusing if you are not already familar with the original game.